szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 Basic assumptions:
 ------------------

-- the list of questions will not change
+- the list of the questions will not change
-- there are two kind of questions: one choice and multiple choice
+- there are two kinds of questions: single choice and multiple choice
 - the kind of question will not change
 - there is a strict set of values a user can choice from
 - the set of choices will not change